 Bright yellow color will make it easier to see the stake, so you don't trip over it or hit it with a lawnmower.
-Lengths for the anchor range between 10" and 16", delivering excellent performance.
+Lengths for the anchor range between 10 and 16 inches, delivering excellent performance.
 Durable, thick steel construction to handle most sizes of dogs.

-Pricier than other tie-out stakes.
-Hook for the cable is smaller than others.
+Hook for the cable is smaller than those on some competing models.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.